 It was an especially raw workshop emotionally and as such, it gave rise to intense levels of healing.
-I even ended up in tears.
 There were multiple security guards at the venue.
 They were standing outside, keeping watch.
 I saw them out of the corner of my eye as they asked the hotel to pipe the sound system into the hallway so that they could listen too.
 They gradually all drifted to the doorways to watch what was happening on stage.
 I found it incredibly touching that even these men, (whom as security professionals, were not the stereotypical type you’d imagine would have any interest in a spiritual gathering) were intensely curious about the subject matters discussed and exhibited very compassionate body language when there was someone hurting up on the stage.

 As is usual when I finish my workshops, I had tons of energy after the event.
 So my bodyguard (who is native to London) took matters into his own hands and guided us around some interesting parts of London.
 When Blake finally joined us, we went out to eat again and we all walked along the streets for hours in the darkness, looking at old historic buildings that boast beautiful architecture.
 There is a violent collision of modern life and ancient life in London.
 These old colossal buildings, indeed some of the most revered buildings in the world, are interspersed between a multitude of futuristic looking modern buildings that have been erected around them.
 Pride and sophistication are etched into the stone of the old cathedrals, palaces and government buildings here.
 And yet, as we walked the streets below them, we found ourselves stepping over pee and vomit on the sidewalk (both of which London is also famous for), compliments of the numerous drunken people who stumble with their friends out of the bars and onto the streets.
 Nothing though, compared to the contrast of watching a young, black rap artist film a music video on the giant steps of a cathedral building while the ancient, commanding bell sounded off the hours in the background.
 At midnight, we said our goodbyes to one another and Graciela, Blake and I made our way back to the hotel room thoroughly exhausted.